poker-flat/aurora-camera-look/README.md

 Options
 -------
-env - one of "development" or "production" ultra:host - the IP address to bind the server to when listening for SIPS/ULTRA
+* env - one of "development" or "production"
+* ultra:host - the IP address to bind the server to when listening forSIPS/ULTRA UDP traffic (default "localhost")
-             UDP traffic (default "localhost") ultra:port - the port to listen for the SIPS/ULTRA UDP traffic (default: 41234) http:host - the IP address to bind the HTTP server (default: "localhost") http:port - the port to bind the HTTP server (default: 8080) log:dir - the directory where the logs should be kept (default: "logs/") log:maxsize - the maximum size in bytes of the log file.
-Files will be renamed to file#.log (i.e., logfile1.log, logfile2.log, etc.)
+* ultra:port - the port to listen for the SIPS/ULTRA UDP traffic (default: 41234)
+* http:host - the IP address to bind the HTTP server (default: "localhost")
+* http:port - the port to bind the HTTP server (default: 8080)
+* log:dir - the directory where the logs should be kept (default: "logs/")
+* log:maxsize - the maximum size in bytes of the log file.
+Files will be renamed to file#.log (i.e., logfile1.log, logfile2.log, etc.) (default: 2097152)
-              (default: 2097152)
-log:json - true if you want to log all data as JSON. false otherwise.
+* log:json - true if you want to log all data as JSON. false otherwise. (default: false)
-           (default: false)

 Run the server
 ==============

     $ node server

 Test with the client
 ====================

     $ node client

 Run unit tests
 ==============

     $ mocha